Xmaster6y/Twitch_Analysis/Readme.md

 ## Read Before Using

-For all the files (python and notebook) to run properly you should first unzip the files `graphs.zip`, `Streamers_fr_1D.zip` and `Streamers_fr_1W.zip` see git-lfs for retrieving them.
+- For all the files (python and notebook) to run properly you should first unzip the files `graphs.zip`, `Streamers_fr_1D.zip` and `Streamers_fr_1W.zip` see git-lfs for retrieving them.*

+- Make a directory `Streamer_fr` in which the data from the requests will be dumped.
+If you want another name of directory do not forget to change the variables in the python files.

 ## Gathering the Network Information